kapoorlakshya/kapoorlakshya.github.io/_posts/2019-1-6-record-your-browser-based-automated-tests.md

 This project is my attempt to give back to the open source community.
-It is still in the early stages of development, so please feel free to report any bugs or request a feature on the [Issues page](https://github.com/kapoorlakshya/ffmpeg-screenrecorder/issues) on GitHub.
+It is still in the early stages of development, so please feel free to report any bugs or request a feature through the [Issues page](https://github.com/kapoorlakshya/ffmpeg-screenrecorder/issues) on GitHub.